 Unbeknownst to most consumers there’s an anti-piracy protocol built right into the HDMI cable standard.
 Not only does it have a poor track record when it comes to piracy prevention it outright breaks the viewing experience for many people.
 Read on as we explain how it works, why it breaks your TV, and how you can fix it.

-Digital Rights Management (DRM) protocols are protocols designed to protect content creators and distributors against piracy.
-Different companies and industries use different protocols, but the basic premise is the same.
-The DRM generally performs one of two tasks (or both) to prevent piracy: it locks purchases to the purchase makers and it locks content to authorized devices.
-When you buy an album on iTunes and you can only listen to it on devices authorized by your account, you’re experiencing DRM.
-When you buy an operating system or video game and they can only be installed on a single computer, you’re experiencing DRM.
+High-bandwidth Digital Content Protection (HDCP) is a form of Digital Rights Management (DRM).
+DRM protocols are protocols designed to protect content creators and distributors against piracy.
+Different companies and industries use different protocols, but the basic premise is the same: DRM locks purchases you make to you and your devices.
+When you buy a movie on iTunes and can only play it on devices with your account, you’re experiencing DRM.

 Content creators and distributors should be protected as it is expensive to create and distribute content, and they should be compensated for that content.
 However, DRM typically makes life more difficult for honest paying consumers and in many cases it can outright break the experience those paying consumers.
 This is the kind of trouble we run into with games that require authorization servers to run; if the company goes under so does the authorization server and suddenly the game won’t run.